Stephen Fitterman is repeatedly consulted by clients for his thoughtful, strategic analyses grounded by a broad skills

 Mr. Fitterman joined Shapray Cramer in 1999 following 10 years of practice at two of Toronto’s powerhouse litigation firms.
 His wide-ranging practice encompasses all manner of contract disputes, securities litigation, commercial real estate disputes, environmental law litigation and employment and entertainment law disputes.
-Having extensive experience in large and complex litigation matters, he has appeared before the British Columbia Courts, the Trial, Commercial and Appellate Divisions of the Supreme Court of Ontario, and the Federal Court of Canada and the Supreme Court of Canada.
+Having extensive experience in large and complex litigation matters, he has appeared before the British Columbia Courts, the Trial, Commercial and Appellate Divisions of the Supreme Court of Ontario, the Federal Court of Canada and the Supreme Court of Canada.
 He has also been counsel on complex, multi-party arbitrations and mediations.
 Benchmark Canada has recognized Mr. Fitterman as a “Litigation Star”.
 Mr. Fitterman has been recognized in Best Lawyers Canada and the UK-based Chambers & Partners, in the area of Corporate and Commercial Litigation.

 In recent years, Mr. Fitterman has acted on: